Welcome to Musings by Chris Hayduk

 A Master of Science in Mathematics from The City College of New York

-[In progress] A Master of Science in Computer Science with a specialization in Machine Learning at the Georgia Institute of Technology
+[In progress] A Master of Science in Computer Science with a specialization in Artificial Intelligence at the Georgia Institute of Technology

 📫 How to Reach Me